Official course description

 - Schedulability principle: definition.

-- Timeline Cyclic Scheduling (TCS): given a set of tasks and their time constraints, formulate a scheduling.
+- Time Triggered Cyclic Executive (TTCE): given a set of tasks and their time constraints, formulate a scheduling.

 - Preemptive Scheduling Algorithms (RMA, EDF): schedulability criteria.

-- TCS/RMA/EDF: Given a set of periodic tasks, formulate the schedule in a timeline.
+- TTCE/RMA/EDF: Given a set of periodic tasks, formulate the schedule in a timeline.

 -